 Refund of tuition and fees based on withdrawal from the University on or prior to the withdrawal deadlines is made without consideration of the student's reason for withdrawing.
-There is no refund of the application fee.
+There is no refund of the admission application fee.

 No tuition or mandatory student fees shall be refunded in cases where withdrawal occurs after the deadlines stated in Board of Trustees policy, except for students in grave circumstances who demonstrate that, for reasons beyond their control, they are utterly unable to continue their educational programs.
 Refunds of tuition and general student fees approved in such cases are made at the University's discretion upon a determination by the Chancellor or his/her designee of the existence of one of the following conditions:

 Students in military service with the State of Illinois pursuant to the orders of the Governor have the right to receive a full monetary credit or refund for funds paid to any Illinois public university, college or community college if the person is placed into a period of military service with the State of Illinois in the event of state emergencies pursuant to the orders of the Governor and is unable to attend the university or college for a period of seven or more days.
 Students may elect to receive course credit for all of their courses rather than a refund.